-Students commuting from the homes of parents or legal guardians must submit a notarized Commuter Authorization Form prior to registration, so that they can be cleared for registration.
+Students commuting from the homes of parents or legal guardians must submit a notarized certification of living with parent(s)/legal guardian(s) prior to registration, so that they can be cleared for registration.
+These forms can be requested in the Housing office.